CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Abstract

 \section{Abstract}

-Personalized text generation has become crucial for adapting language models to diverse and evolving users' personal context across cultural, temporal, and contextual dimensions.
-While existing methods often rely on centralized fine-tuning or static preference alignment, they struggle to achieve real-time adaptation under resource constraints inherent to personal devices.
-This limitation creates a dilemma: large cloud-based models lack access to localized user-specific information, while small on-device models cannot match the generation quality of their cloud counterparts.
-To address this dichotomy, we present \textbf{CoSteer}, a novel collaborative framework that enables decoding-time personalization through localized delta steering.
-Our key insight lies in leveraging the logits difference between personal context-aware and -agnostic outputs from local small models as steering signals for cloud-based LLMs.
-Specifically, we formulate token-level optimization as an online learning problem, where local delta vectors dynamically adjust the remote LLM's logits within the on-device environment.
-This approach preserves privacy by transmitting only the final steered tokens rather than raw data or intermediate vectors, while maintaining cloud-based LLMs' general capabilities without fine-tuning.
-Through comprehensive experiments on various personalized generation tasks, we demonstrate that CoSteer effectively assists LLMs in generating personalized content by leveraging locally stored user profiles and histories, ensuring privacy preservation through on-device data processing while maintaining acceptable computational overhead.
+Personalization has become crucial for adapting models to the diverse and evolving needs of users across cultural, temporal, and contextual dimensions.
+While existing methods often rely on centralized fine-tuning or static preference alignment within a single model, they struggle to achieve both real-time and high-quality personalization under the resource and privacy constraints of personal devices.
+To address this challenge, we propose \textbf{CoSteer}, a collaborative framework that enables tuning-free, real-time personalization via decoding-time adaptation.
+By leveraging logit differences between context-aware and -agnostic local small models, CoSteer steers cloud-based large models, ensuring effective personalization while preserving the large model’s capabilities.
+Personalization is handled locally, with only final tokens sent to the cloud, maintaining both user context and system efficiency.
+Through extensive experiments across a wide range of tasks, we demonstrate that CoSteer generates high-quality personalized content, ensuring both effectiveness and computational efficiency.
+Our results highlight its robustness across models and environments, confirming its practical applicability in real-world scenarios.